Ya Rahmano Wazifa

 Ar-Rahman 55:1-13, tr.
 Asad

-- Who repeat this name 100 times after each fard (Obligatory) prayer will have good memory, a keen awareness, and be free of a heavy heart.
+- Who repeat this Zikr Ya Rahmano100 times after each fard (Obligatory) prayer will have good memory, a keen awareness, and be free of a heavy heart.

 - It is a very good prayer name for especially, students.
 Ya Rahmanu, Ya Rahmanu.

-- One who recites Ya Rahmanu 100 times daily will get sharp memory.
+- One who recites Ya Rahmano 100 times daily will get sharp memory.
 He will not be forgetful.